FlorianFrank/measurement_switch_matrix/README.md

 #### 1.1 Overview Components

+This table contains an overview of the components on the Motherboard.
+Each component is identified by a Symbol ID.

 | Symbol | Component         | Description                                            |
 |:------:|:-----------------:|:------------------------------------------------------:|
 | U1     | [5-1634556-0-1 ](https://www.mouser.de/datasheet/2/418/7/ENG_CD_1634556_G2-2014703.pdf). | PCI-E M.2 Key M connector to mount the daugher boards  |